gcharang/komodo-install-explorer/README.md

 ./install-assetchain-explorer.sh ASSETCHAINNAME
 ```

-**Note:** Use the `noweb` option like so: `./install-assetchain-explorer.sh ASSETCHAINNAME noweb` to stop the script from prompting you to open the port for accessing the explorer through the internet.

 This will create a new sub directory named `ASSETCHAINNAME-explorer` and a script named `ASSETCHAINNAME-explorer-start.sh`
-It also adds a line to a file called `webaccess` with the assetchain's name and the url to access the explorer from anywhere else.
+It also adds data to a file called `ASSETCHAINNAME-webaccess` with the assetchain's name and the url to access the explorer from anywhere else.

 Start the assetchain with its launch parameters and execute the script `ASSETCHAINNAME-explorer-start.sh` when you want to start the explorer

+**Note:** Use the `noweb` option like so: `./install-assetchain-explorer.sh ASSETCHAINNAME noweb` to stop the script from prompting you to open the port for accessing the explorer through the internet; i.e., explorer will only be accessible on the local system

 **Note:** When launching the assetchain for the first time after installing the explorer, add the `-reindex` parameter to its launch parameters.